-Jordan/France: The Middle Eastern and North African Studies Program in Amman and Paris
+Jordan/Tunisia: The Middle Eastern and North African Studies Program in Amman and Tunis

-This nine-week program offers a multifaceted introduction to the languages, history, and culture of the Maghreb, emphasizing the region's relations with the Middle East and France.
-Students take the equivalent of a year of Modern Standard Arabic and receive training in the dialects of the Maghreb.
-The language program is complemented by a cultural and historical seminar featuring lectures by prominent specialists from Columbia University and partner institutions in the Middle East and France.
+This nine-week program allows students to strengthen their skills in Modern Standard Arabic while being introduced to the history in the intersecting regions of the Maghreb and the Middle East.
+Students take the equivalent of a year of Modern Standard Arabic and receive training in the dialects of the the Mashrek and the Maghreb.
+The language program is complemented by a cultural and historical seminar featuring lectures by prominent specialists from Columbia University and partner institutions in the Middle East and North Africa.

-For program information, students may consult http:// www.ogp.columbia.edu and email ogp@columbia.edu.
+For program information, students may consult https://global.undergrad.columbia.edu/ and email uge@columbia.edu (ogp@columbia.edu).